rohgoyal/getting-started/bluemix/getting-started-discovering-apis/README.md

 5. In the details page of an API you can view the available operations along with their parameters and the responses returned.
 At the bottom of the page you can view the definitions used by the API.
   ![API Details](images/1.5-details.png)

-6. In the right panel, you can view different examples of how to invoke the requests and their responses.
-Select one of the different examples such as **Node** to see an example in that language.
+6. In the right panel, you can view examples in different languages for how to invoke the requests and their responses.
+Select one of the examples, such as **Node**, to see an example in that language.
   ![API Details](images/1.6-examples.png)

 ---

 ### View and test the APIs
-In this section, you will learn how to view and test the APIs available for a product.
+In this section, you will learn how to view and test the available APIs for a product.

 1. Navigate to the API details in the API Connect Developer portal as outlined above.
   ![API Details](images/2.1-details.png)